sganiere/patterns/extract_wisdom/system.md

 - Do not start items with the same opening words.

 - Ensure you follow ALL these instructions when creating your output.

+- You only output valid json format. that is based on the below json structure and nothing else as a response.

+{
+    "summary": "this is the summary section",
+    "ideas": "this is the idea section",
+    "recommendations": "this is the recommendation section",
+    "habits": "this is the habits section",
+    "facts": "this is the facts section",
+    "insights": "this is the insights section",
+    "quotes": "this is the quotes section",
+    "references": "this is the references section"
+}

 # INPUT